-This year, our volunteers interviewed fifty principals and found practices that are working to reduce chronic absenteeism, reduce suspensions and improve outcomes for students in vulnerable schools.
+This year our volunteers interviewed 50 principals and found practices that are working to reduce chronic absenteeism, reduce suspensions, and improve outcomes for students in vulnerable schools.

-Unfortunately, students in vulnerable schools are more likely to be suspended, have less experienced teachers, and have higher principal turnover than students at less vulnerable schools.
+Unfortunately, students in vulnerable schools are more likely to be suspended, have less experienced teachers, and have a higher principal turnover than students at less vulnerable schools.
 Therefore internal practices and external policies prevent vulnerable schools from creating conditions for student success.
-Read more, and join us to take action to make change.

 Students called on the Pittsburgh Board of Public Education to adopt a Student Bill of Rights as a way to address systemic inequities found in this year’s School Works community action research.

 School Works volunteers this year interviewed 49 PPS principals and 14 principals from suburban school districts.
-While we found that some progress had been made with regards to improving children’s access to opportunities across the district, we found that staff instability was high and that student conduct standards were varied with higher numbers of suspensions and referrals at our most vulnerable schools.
+While we found that some progress had been made with regards to improving students’ access to opportunities across the district, we found that staff instability was high and that student’s conduct standards were varied with higher numbers of suspensions and referrals at our most vulnerable schools.